 Mississippi Teacher Loan Repayment Program (MTLR)

-Due to budget constraints, no awards will be made to new applicants for the Mississippi Teacher Loan Repayment (MTLR) program for the 2017-18 year.
-Only renewal applicants will be offered additional funds.
+Due to budget constraints, no awards will be made to new or renewal applicants for the Mississippi Teacher Loan Repayment (MTLR) program for the 2018-19 year.

 Funds are available to help teachers pay back their undergraduate loans if they currently hold an Alternate Route Teaching License and currently teach in a Mississippi Teacher Critical Shortage Area (geographic or subject area).